 The County Court is the principal trial court in Victoria, sitting above the Magistrates’ Court and below the Supreme Court.

-Led by Chief Judge Peter Kidd, our 70 judges hear more than 12,000 cases across three divisions – Criminal, Commercial and Common Law.
+Led by Chief Judge Peter Kidd, our 70 judges hear more than 12,000 cases a year across three divisions – Criminal, Commercial and Common Law.

 Our judges also sit as the heads of jurisdiction at the Magistrates’ Court, Coroners Court and Children’s Court, and they sit at the Victorian Civil and Administrative Tribunal as Vice-Presidents.

 Proceedings are open to the public, other than when a judge considers that closing the court is in the interests of justice.

 We hear all criminal matters except treason and murder and certain other murder-related offences.
 The broad range of offences we deal with under Victorian and Commonwealth legislation includes serious theft, armed robbery, drug trafficking, sexual offences, fraud and dishonesty offences, culpable driving, serious assault and income and sales tax offences.